Menu

-Box Office Staff listed by year
+Box Office

 Cornelius (Neil) Philip Cotter

-General Manager, 1949? to 1951:
+General Manager 1949? to 1951

-In 1946, finding himself discharged and in California, Neil took the Stanford University admission tests and used the GI Bill and jobs with the college veterans and Annual Reviews offices to fund his pursuit of an A.B., which he received in 1949.
-His mentor was Charles Fairman, who guided him to graduate work at Harvard University where he took an M.P.A.
-(1951) and a Ph.D.
-(1953).
-To support his family while in graduate school he accepted a position as business manager of a new summer tent theatre called Music Circus that operated out of Lambertville, New Jersey.
+To support his family while in graduate school he accepted a position as business manager of a new summer tent theater called Music Circus that operated out of Lambertville, New Jersey.
 When he was offered the Sheldon Traveling Fellowship for 1951-52, he had to make a decision between an academic career and a partnership in the theatre business.
 Neil chose to go to London where he headquartered at the School of Economics while collecting data for his dissertation on wartime emergency powers.
 He reported his research in the Stanford Law Review in 1953; the article was reprinted in U.S. Senate hearings in 1973.

-Source: http://www.apsanet.org/ps/dec99/cotter.cfm
+Source: www.apsanet.org/

 Tom Billings